gaehlerm/SoftwareEngineering/README.md

 You might already be working in a company, or you will be soon.
 Your boss is not going to let you write code for a month just because you like it.
 You will be spending a considerable amount of time in meetings and engaging in discussions with others to determine precisely what you should do.
 What your customers want.

-The fourth rule of software engineering:
+The fifth rule of software engineering:

 **We write code to create value for our customers.**

 If you don't like meetings nor customers, you can stay at home and write whatever code you like.
 But unless you are a genius, the chances of anyone paying you for that are very low.
 It is more rewarding to write mediocre code that is being used than to write brilliant code that no one cares about.

-These four rules will accompany us throughout our book.
+These five rules will accompany us throughout our book.

-//make a list of the 4 rules in a box
+//make a list of the 5 rules in a box

 - We write code that is easy to understand.
 - We write automated tests that cover all of our code.
+- We write code that can have as few possible bugs as possible.
 - We constantly clean up our code.
 - We write code to create value for our customers.

 # 7. Good code: a list of rules

-// this chapter needs some citations of other chapters.

 "Truth can only be found in one place: the code." - Robert C. Martin